Aftermath of the Iranian Revolution: Newspaper closings

 wild animals.
 We will not tolerate them any more ...
 After each revolution several thousand of these corrupt elements are executed in public and burnt and the story is over.
 They are not allowed to publish newspapers.

 Hundreds were injured by "rocks, clubs, chains and iron bars" when Hezbollahi attacked the protesters.
 Before the end of the month a warrant was issued for the arrest of the NDF's leader.

 Muslim People's Republican Party

 In December the moderate Islamic party Muslim People's Republican Party (MPRP), and its spiritual leader Mohammad Kazem Shariatmadari had become a new rallying point for Iranians who wanted democracy not theocracy.
 In early December riots broke out in Shariatmadari's Azeri home region.
 Members of the MPRP and Shariatmadari's followers in Tabriz took to the streets and seized the television station, using it to "broadcast demands and grievances."
 The government reacted quickly, sending Revolutionary Guards to retake the TV station, mediators to defuse complaints and staging a massive pro-Khomeini counter-demonstration in Tabriz.
 The party was suppressed with many of the aides of the elderly Shariatmadari being put under house arrest, two of whom were later executed.

 Islamist left

+By the end of 1979, the "secular middle class" and liberals had been vanquished and "the only surviving players on the Iranian political stage were the Islamist intellectuals, the young urban poor, and the devout bourgeoisie", according to Gilles Kepel.